Dre Campbell Farm

 Unfortunately, these critters don’t just buzz and swarm—they can also damage garden plants.

 In this article, we will discuss the best natural methods to control June bugs outside and in the house.
-We’ll cover some home remedies as well as commercial products that can help keep them away from your property.
+We’ll cover some home remedies as well as natural commercial products that can help keep them away from your property.

 Identification